Can You Paint Anodized Aluminum, Step-by-Step Guide

 • Definition and Properties

-• Anodized aluminum is a valued material in various industries due to its enhanced durability and resistance to corrosion, thanks to the thickened natural oxide layer that forms during the anodizing process.
+• Anodized aluminum is a popular material used in many industries.
+It’s known for being super durable and resistant to corrosion.
+This strength comes from a thick natural oxide layer that forms during the anodizing process.

 How is Anodized Aluminum Made?